too-much-of-a-person/com.toomuchofaperson/README.md

-# TOO MUCH OF A PERSON

-Too Much of a Person will be relaunching very soon.
-Come back to this page in 24 hours.
+# too-much-of-a-person

+## Introduction
+This is the source code for the Too Much of a Person project website.
+The site uses jekyll, with CSS/Sass/Scss for styling.

 ## Licence
 Source code is licensed under GPLv4.
 Website content is licensed under CC BY.
 All IP remains with Too Much of a Person.